Type 1 diabetes mostly develop among young people; however, it can also develop among adults. It develops when your pancreas stops producing insulin.

 19 Complete Type-1 Diabetes Risk Factors

-Once type 1 diabetes consider to develop only among children and younger adults, and thus it was previously known as juvenile diabetes.
+Once type 1 diabetes consider to occur only among children and younger adults, and thus it was previously known as juvenile diabetes.

 In 2012, according to the American Diabetes Association an estimated 29.1 million people (9.3% of the population), of these 1.25 million (0.4% of the population) were type 1 diabetes.